macmanes-lab/DoveParentsRNAseq/analysis/08_wgcna.md

 ![](../figures/wgcna/wgcna-male-1.png)

 **Fig 3.
 Male characterization dendrogram with trait heatmap.**.
-As with females, most pit samples form a single cluster, and More hyp samples cluster with gonads than with pituitary.
+As with females, most pituitary samples form a single cluster, while more hypothalamus samples cluster with gonads than with pituitary.

 gonads
 ------